madetech/blog/posts/silos.md

 In situations where our point of contact has a silo-goal, it can cause us to align around their goal.
 The result is that, potentially, we may align with a target that does not have the best interests of the organisation in mind.
 Aside from making it difficult to deliver simple solutions for the organisation, it can have an impact on relationships.

-This misalignment that point of contacts can have within customer's organisations are usually unintentional.
-So it is important to mitigate this behaviour with some prudent, deliberate activities designed to aid delivering great solutions.
+This misalignment that points of contact can have within a customer's organisation are usually unintentional, so it is important to mitigate this behaviour with some prudent, deliberate activities designed to aid delivering great solutions.

 ### Communicating with Stakeholders

 In the ideal world, points of contact are aligned perfectly with the goals of their organisation.
 To understand the needs and wants of the organisation in enough detail it is sometimes necessary to cultivate a list of stakeholders with differing views and goals.
 One technique that we have found works very well is the use of regular client showcases.
-These Showcases ensure that the parties concerned in the continuous delivery of solutions are kept involved in the evolution of the plan, and feel a sense of ownership in the direction.
+These showcases ensure that the parties concerned in the continuous delivery of solutions are kept involved in the evolution of the plan, and feel a sense of ownership in the direction.

 ### Communicating with Specialists

 A common way hierarchies organise themselves is to group individuals according to their specialisms.
-Within the tech world, this has resulted in teams such as Backend, Frontend, QA all having their different yardsticks with which to measure success.
+Within the tech world, this has resulted in teams such as Backend, Frontend and QA all having their different yardsticks with which to measure success.

 A traditional silo is that of an IT department, viewed as a cost centre.
 Meanwhile, profit-building software delivery teams are depending on this IT Department for both hardware and software.
 It is not in the best interest of a company attempting to deploy a new software artefact to production to be held up by an another department that holds the keys.

 ### Uncovering hidden goals

-Inadequate communication causes hidden goals; though it is not pragmatic to expect that you can uncover all hidden goals early on in the development process.
+Inadequate communication causes hidden goals, though it is not pragmatic to expect that you can uncover all hidden goals early on in the development process.
 In fact, it is common for hidden goals to be discovered late into the development process.
 Although it is prudent to expect this to be the case, it is reckless not to seek out hidden goals.

 We have found that practising continuous delivery is part of an appropriate solution to uncover hidden goals.
 Given that it allows for a fast, frequent and robust feedback loop with stakeholders.
 We can showcase potentially consumable solutions in front of stakeholders often, which gives them an effective forum to voice their concerns.